Fourth Trimester Health

 Defining a sensor ecosystem that bridges the postpartum care gap.

-53% of pregnancy-related deaths occur during the postpartum period.
-This is how a full sensor stack, artificial intelligence, and a telehealth portal can address that.
+53% of pregnancy-related deaths occur during the postpartum period.* This is how a full sensor stack, artificial intelligence, and a telehealth system can address that.

 Role(s)